AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/beelzebulb.md

      ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_14.png)

      The UI is telling me to say Hi to Valak.
 So I did just that.
-I typed the word Hi into the text box and clicked the bloue button.
+I typed the word Hi into the text box and clicked the blue button.
+Valak says hi back.
+But it seemed way too simple so I inspected the element of the webpage.
+And it seems there is a password listed.

       ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_15.png)